jeancroy/FuzzySearch/readme.md

     John doe Midle

 Another example where free word order is useful would be natural language query:

->How to paint my wall ?
+Match:  `How to paint my wall ?` against `Wall painting 101`

-Match:

->Wall painting 101

 Flip side of allowing free word order is preferring properly ordered words.
-This is done by giving a bonus of (bonus_token_order) each time two consecutive token in the query are in order in the match
+This is done by giving a bonus of (`bonus_token_order`) each time two consecutive token in the query are in order in the match

 ### Multiple field matching

 > cliche 1977

-This query would match in both title and year field.
+This query would match in both `title` and `year` field.
 Flip side of allowing Multiple field matching is giving preference to words in the same field:

  >"john doe", two word, same field